 I graduated with a BSc (Hons) in Human Bioscience from the University of Northampton in 2012.
 Following this, I undertook my PhD in Molecular Genetics at the same institution and completed in 2016.
-During my time as a PhD student I began teaching as an Associate Lecturer and whilst being quite daunting at first, I found it very rewarding and enjoyable.
+During my time as a PhD student I began teaching as an Associate Lecturer, which I found very rewarding.
 After being awarded my PhD, I decided to pursue HE teaching further.
-I continued my Associate Lecturer role, as well as taking on a new challenge of lecturing at the University of Northampton International College (UNIC).
-I worked in both these roles for around two years, before moving to the University of Nottingham in 2018.
+I continued my Associate Lecturer role, as well as lecturing at the University of Northampton International College (UNIC).
+I worked in both these roles for two years, before moving to the University of Nottingham in 2018.

-I am now a Teaching Associate within the School of Pharmacy and contribute to a range of modules on both the Master of Pharmacy (MPharm) and Master of Science in Pharmaceutical Sciences (MSci) degrees.
-I am also Course Director for the BSc International Pharmacy Practice degree, as part of the Dual PharmD programme with Srinakharinwirot University.
+I am now an Assistant Professor within the School of Pharmacy and convene/contribute to a range of modules on both the Master of Pharmacy (MPharm) and Pharmaceutical Sciences programmeas.
+I am also Course Director for the BSc International Pharmacy Practice degree.
+This is part of the Dual PharmD programme with Srinakharinwirot University in Bangkok, Thailand.

 Master of Pharmacy (MPharm)